zwave-js/zwave-js-ui/README.md

 - **Backend**: [NodeJS](https://nodejs.org/en/), [Express](https://expressjs.com/), [socket.io](https://github.com/socketio/socket.io), [Mqttjs](https://github.com/mqttjs/MQTT.js), [zwavejs](https://github.com/zwave-js/node-zwave-js), [Webpack](https://webpack.js.org/)
 - **Frontend**: [Vue](https://vuejs.org/), [socket.io](https://github.com/socketio/socket.io), [Vuetify](https://github.com/vuetifyjs/vuetify)

-## Features
+## Main features

-- Configurable Zwave to Mqtt Gateway
-- Home Assistant integration (**beta**)
-- Zwave Control Panel:
+- **Zwave to Mqtt Gateway**: Configure how nodes and nodes values are mapped between the two protocols
+- **Secured**: Supports *HTTPS* and users *authentication*
+- **Control Panel UI**: Directly control all your nodes and their values from the UI, some of control panel features:
-  - **Nodes management**: check all nodes discovered in the z-wave network, send/receive nodes values updates directly from the UI and send action to the nodes and controller for diagnostics and network heal
+  - *Nodes management*: check all nodes discovered in the z-wave network and manage their values
-  - **Custom Node naming and Location**: Starting from v1.3.0 nodes `name` and `location` are stored in a JSON file named `nodes.json`.
-This because not all nodes have native support for naming and location features ([#45](https://github.com/zwave-js/zwavejs2mqtt/issues/45)).
-This change is back compatible with older versions of this package: on startup it will get all nodes names and location from the `zwcfg_homeHEX.xml` file (if present) and create the new `nodes.json` file based on that.
-This file can be imported/exported from the UI control panel with the import/export buttons placed on the top of nodes table, on the right of controller actions select.
-  - **Firmware updates**: You are able to send firmware updates to your devices using the UI, just select the controller action `Begin Firmware Update`
+  - *Firmware updates*: update devices firmware, just select the controller action `Begin Firmware Update` and upload the firmware file
-  - **Groups associations**: create associations between nodes (also supports multi-instance associations, need to use last version of zwave-js)
-  - **Custom scenes management**
+  - *Groups associations*: add/edit nodes associations
+  - *Full zwave-js APIs support*
+- Custom **scenes management**: create scenes and trigger them by using MQTT apis (also supports timeouts)
-- Log debug in UI
+- Log **debug in UI**: See debug logs directly from the UI
-- Mesh graph showing devices neighbors
+- **Store directory management**: all files are stored in `store` folder, you can download/edit files inside this folder directly from the UI
+- **Network graph**: see how nodes are communicating with the controller, useful for diagnostics purposes
+- **Home Assistant integration**: you can use official Zwavejs integration by enabling zwavejs server or use integrated MQTT discovery integration

 ## Documentation